oskadoskaposka/Libft/README.md

 # Libft
-Why use other people functions when you can create your own??
+Why use other people functions when you can create your own?

 ### Project Status